-Worldwide provides clients with information regarding charges for which they will be responsible, prior to services rendered.
+Worldwide provides clients with information regarding charges for which they will be responsible before services are rendered.

 When seeking reimbursement from any healthcare program or third-party payer, the organization honestly and accurately reflects the care and services provided.

 The organization will not engage in conduct prohibited by antitrust laws.